CamilaJaviera91/mock-data-factory/README.md

 ---

-## 📦 Script: generate_fake_data
+## 🐍 Python Script: generate_fake_data.py

-- This script generates synthetic data for a PostgreSQL database using the Faker library.
-It creates and populates three tables: client, product, and orders, useful for testing analytics workflows, dashboards, or data pipelines.
+Located in the mockdata/scripts/ directory, this Python script uses the Faker library to generate synthetic data for a PostgreSQL database.
+It creates and populates three tables: client, product, and orders.
+The script is customizable and can be extended to fit specific testing scenarios.

 ---